JeffreySarnoff/FastRationals.jl/docs/src/findingtherange.md

 ## the rational milieu

 A rational value has two integer-valued components, the numerator and the denominator.
-Arithmetic with rational values applies conventional operations to rational values; usually arithmetic is performed with two rational values, and calculation proceeds.
+Usually, arithmetic with rational values is applied with two values.
+Sometimes, as with `muladd`, calculation proceeds with three rational values.
+Here are `*`, `+` and `muladd` using rational values.

 `p = a/b; q = c/d; r = p + q = a/b + c/d;`